 “Having the ability to observe and really absorb what is going on in your personal life, acknowledge the passage of time and life stages and accept what got us to where we are today is a dream come true.
 Not many of us get to turn an avocation into a vocation.”
 I totally agree with him and, before we end our conversation add how amazing it would be if we could each just accept our lives for what they are- our unique story, owned by no one but us.
 “YES!!,” he agrees.
 Just another point of similarity between us, and, in case you were wondering, it turns out we still only live two miles away from each other.

-What makes us different from other inspirational /motivational online content providers is our Weekly Wave of iNspirationShowcase!
+What makes us unique from other online inspirational/motivational content providers is our Wave of iNspirationShowcase featured each month.

-Every week the Showcase features a new Blog, Book, Video, and Quote, highlighting an inspirational, motivational, and educational topic or theme from the industry’s most influential writers, bloggers, authors, and publishers.
+Every month the Showcase features a topical Blog, Book, Video, and Quote, highlighting an inspirational, motivational, and educational topic or theme from the industry’s most influential writers, bloggers, authors, and publishers.